Pedestrian and Bicycle Advisory Committee

 The purpose of the Pedestrian Advisory Committee shall be to promote non-automotive forms of travel and the development of safe pedestrian and bicycle facilities into a well-designed, integrated transportation network for all Coeur d'Alene citizens.

-The Committee consists of fifteen members.
+The Committee consists of up to 12 members.
 Representatives of different types of walking and biking communities shall be represented.

-One representative from each of the following communities: Walking, Running, Biking, Senior Citizens, Special Needs, North Idaho Centennial Trail Foundation, Engineer or Landscape Architect,
+One representative from each of the following communities: Walking, Running, Biking, Retired, Physically Challenged, North Idaho Centennial Trail Foundation, Engineer or Landscape Architect,

-and School District 271 as well as member of City Council.
-5 members shall represent the General Public.
+and School District 271 or a member of the legal community, a student representative and alternate, as well as member of City Council.
+2 members shall represent the General Public.

-The duties and responsibiliteis of the Board shall be as follows:
+The duties and responsibilities of the Board shall be as follows:

 - To promote walking, bicycling and people-powered transportation in Coeur d'Alene.